An Introduction to Property Tax in Thailand

 Be aware that the terms ‘’assessed value’’ and ‘’registered value’’ can both be used to express the same thing because they are often recorded as being the same value on transfer documents.

-The registered value should be a reflection of the true market value and it can’t be below the assessed value, which is the official government reckoning of the value of your property.
+The registered value should be a reflection of the true market value.
+In many cases, it’s going to be higher than the assessed value, which is the official government reckoning of the value of your property.

 Transfer Tax

-This is a tax that the buyer is obligated to pay and it is set at 2% of the registered value of the property.
+Transfer tax is set at 2% of the registered value of the property.

 Stamp Duty

 This is levied at 0.5% of the registered value of the property and it’s payable if you are not liable for Business Tax.
-The seller is obliged to pay this tax at the time of the sale of the property.
+The seller is likely to responsible to pay this tax at the time of the sale of the property.

 Withholding Tax